Multidepot Capacitated Vehicle Routing with Improved Approximation Guarantees: An Improvement for Unsplittable MCVRP

-\begin{theorem}[*] Given a Hamiltonian cycle $C$ in graph $H$, for unsplittable $k$-MCVRP with any constant $\delta>0$, the LP-based cycle-partition algorithm can use polynomial time to output a solution of cost at most $(\ln2+\delta)\cdot\OPT+(2/k)\Delta+2c(C)$. \end{theorem}
+\begin{theorem} Given a Hamiltonian cycle $C$ in $H$, for unsplittable $k$-MCVRP with any constant $\delta>0$, the LP-based cycle-partition algorithm can use polynomial time to output a solution of cost at most $(\ln2+\delta)\cdot\OPT+(2/k)\Delta+2c(C)$. \end{theorem} \begin{proof} The details are put in Section~\ref{A.2}. \end{proof}